twetteml/ECE434-fall/hw06/README.md

 11. Why can the External event in Figure 4 start sooner?
 It can start sooner because it is now preemptive, so the interrupt can go into another thread.

+--PREEMPT_RT--

+Added the plot outWithLoad.png that displays non-rt and preempt-rt running with a load The other plot without a load was not able to be added due to the "unable to change scheduling policy" error.
+We talked in class + I added my error to the google group in hopes that it will be solved.

 ## Prof. Yoder's comments

 Good start.
 Looking for plots.